** This tour replaces tour XAD from 2026 onward **

 When we have finished admiring the view we can scramble around the crumbling ruins with a freedom rarely found in more litiginous countries -- the only ones likely to challenge you are the goats.
 After our hike, you'll have some free time to enjoy Kotor.
 Browse the town at your leisure and discover souvenir, antique and craft shops, boutiques and market stalls.

-TOTAL WALKING TIME (not including the morning walking tour in town) +/- 3 HOURS.
-Elevation gain/loss 530m/1,738 ft (this is likely the most strenuous hike of our trip, given it's steepness and amount of vertical rise).
+TOTAL WALKING TIME ON OPTIONAL HIKE (not including the morning walking tour in town) +/- 3 HOURS.
+Elevation gain/loss 530m/1,738 ft (this is likely one of the most strenuous hikes of our trip, given it's steepness and amount of vertical rise).

 Overnight in Kotor.